plone/training/docs/volto_customization/custom_block.md

 # Volto Weather Block (custom block)

-Let's create a volto block that will display weather information for Brasilia.
+Let's create a Volto block that will display weather information for Brasilia.
 For this we can use [Open-Meteo API](https://open-meteo.com/).
 Open-Meteo is an open-source weather API and offers free access for non-commercial use.
 No API key required.

 Creating a basic block in Volto involves several steps.
 Below, I'll outline the steps to create a Volto block that displays the weather forecast in Brasilia.